pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 </details>

 <br>

-To power the DC motors, connect the two battery packs to the back of the PES board.
+To power the DC motors, connect the two battery packs to the back of the PES Board.
 Each battery back delivers approx. 6V, resulting in 12V total (parallel).
-If your are using only one battery pack you have to bridge the remaining pins on the back of the PES board.
-Turn on the PES board by using the ON/OFF switch.
+If your are using only one battery pack you have to bridge the remaining pins on the back of the PES Board.
+Turn on the PES Board by using the ON/OFF switch.
 After turning on the power, enable the external power electronics (H-bridge) by creating a ``DigitalOut`` object and set the digital out to 1 (or true).
 This object needs to be created alongside other necessary variables and objects.

 <br>

 ```
-// create object to enable power electronics for the dc motors
+// create object to enable power electronics for the DC motors
 DigitalOut enable_motors(PB_ENABLE_DCMOTORS);
 ```

 To complete the motor activation process, set the value of the object to 1, enabling the power electronics.

 ```
-// enable hardwaredriver dc motors: 0 -> disabled, 1 -> enabled
+// enable hardwaredriver DC motors: 0 -> disabled, 1 -> enabled
 enable_motors = 1; // setting this once would actually be enough
 ```

-### Create DC Motor Object and command the DC motor
+### Create DC Motor Object and Command the DC motor

 The provided examples show three different used cases of a DC motor and how to use the ``DCMotor`` class.
-We assume that we have three DC motors and encoders that are plugged into pins M1 - M3 on the PES board.
+We assume that we have three DC motors and encoders that are plugged into pins **M1 - M3** on the PES board.
 You can also test each used case separately when only one DC motor is available.
 - [Motor M1](#motor-m1-open-loop) is used Open-Loop
 - [Motor M2](#motor-m2-closed-loop-velocity-control) is used Closed-Loop Velocity Control (Rotations per Second)
 - [Motor M3](#motor-m3-closed-loop-position-control) is used Closed-Loop Position Control (Rotations)